nicosalm/salm.dev/src/writing/beyond-if-statements-and-for-loops/index.md

 I found this better because each function has a clear contract and no side effects.
 I can test them in isolation, combine them in different ways, and reason about the whole system by understanding the parts.

-## The Mindset Shift: From Instructions to Descriptions

-All of these patterns point to a fundamental shift in how I think about programming.
-I've moved from asking "how do I tell the computer what to do step by step?" to "how do I describe what I want in terms of transformations and compositions?"
-The focus shifted from writing code that merely works to writing code I can reason about, from handling every possible error to designing systems where fewer things can go wrong in the first place.

-These patterns reinforce each other:

-- Type safety makes refactoring fearless
-- Immutability makes parallelization trivial
-- Pure functions make testing straightforward
-- Explicit error handling makes debugging targeted
-- Composition makes complexity manageable
-- Ownership makes performance predictable

-The result is code that's not just more reliable---it's more maintainable, more performant, and honestly more fun to work with.
+## What Actually Changed

+All of these patterns changed something fundamental about how I write code.
+I used to obsess over the exact sequence of steps: this loop, then that condition, then update this variable.
+Now I think more about transformations: take this data, filter it, transform it, combine it.

+This wasn't only a philosophical journey.
+When I stopped mutating everything in sight, parallelization got easier (though 'trivial' is a stretch—concurrency is still hard sometimes).
+When functions started telling the truth about what they could fail at, I spent less time in the debugger.
+When I learned to build big things from small, composable pieces, the complexity became less overwhelming.

+Not everything improved.
+Rust's ownership makes performance more predictable, sure, but in other languages I'm still guessing.
+And strong types only help if you design them well.
+Bad types just move the problems around.

+But overall?
+The code is easier to reason about.
+Bugs tend to be shallower.
+And yeah, it's more fun to work with systems where the pieces actually fit together.

 ## How to Start

-Don't try to rewrite everything at once.
-I started with pattern matching, replaced one complex if-else chain with a lookup table.
-Then gradually added transformations, explicit error handling, and type-driven design.
+I started small.
+I replaced one complex if-else chain with a lookup table just to see what would happen.
+It worked, so I tried another.
+Then I noticed some of my for-loops were really just filters and maps in disguise.

 The compiler was vexing at first.
 Like, genuinely maddening.
-But those moments when things finally clicked---when I understood why the borrow checker was saving me from myself, when I saw how composition could replace complexity---made it worth pushing through.
+But those moments when things finally clicked, when I understood why the borrow checker was saving me from myself, when I saw how composition could replace complexity, made it worth pushing through.

-I started by picking one pattern and using it until it felt natural.
-For me, the compound effect was what mattered.
+What surprised me was the compound effect.
+Each pattern made the next one easier to see.
+Pattern matching led me to better data types, which made error handling obvious.
+It builds on itself.

 ## Where This Leads

-These patterns changed how I think about code, but honestly, I'm still figuring things out.
-Half the time I still write crude imperative code when I'm prototyping, then come back and clean it up with these patterns.
+I'm still figuring things out.
+Half the time I write crude imperative code when I'm prototyping, then come back and clean it up with these patterns.

-The real shift wasn't about mastering any particular technique.
-It was learning to see programming as a design discipline rather than just instruction-writing.
-The patterns I've shared aren't rules---they're tools I reach for when the code starts feeling unwieldy.
+The real shift was learning to see programming as a design discipline rather than just instruction-writing.
+The patterns I've shared aren't rules.
+They're tools I reach for when the code starts feeling unwieldy.

-Some of what I've shown---like the borrow checker and zero-cost abstractions---are Rust's unique gifts.
-But the mental models they taught me?
-Those work everywhere.
-Thinking in transformations, making illegal states unrepresentable, explicit error handling, composition over complexity---these patterns transformed how I write JavaScript, Python, everything.
+Some of what I've shown, like the borrow checker and zero-cost abstractions, are Rust's unique gifts.
+But the mental models they taught me transformed how I write JavaScript, Python, everything.

-Pick one pattern that resonates and try it out.
-You don't need to adopt everything at once.
-Just gradually shift from "how do I make the computer do this" to "how do I describe what I want clearly."

 The rest tends to follow from there.